quic/aimet/Docs/user_guide/examples.rst

 3. Copy and paste the URL into your browser.

-4. Install AIMET and its dependencies using the instructions in :doc:`install`.
+4. Install AIMET and its dependencies using the instructions in :doc:`AIMET installation </install/index>`.

 2. Download the example notebooks and related code